djiele/simple-firebase-cloud-messaging/README.md

 # Firebase Cloud Messaging Library
-Another FCM (Firebase Cloud Messaging), light and easy to use.
+Another FCM (Firebase Cloud Messaging) library, light and easy to use.

 Note: this library wrap the legacy Firebase HTTP API, i don't know when it will become obsolete.